The Science of Microbreaks: How Often Should You Actually Stop Working?

 A microbreak is a deliberate pause of under five minutes that gives your body or brain a specific recovery signal.
 It's not a distraction swap.
 Scrolling Twitter while your code compiles is not a microbreak.
 Standing up, looking out a window, or 60 seconds of shoulder rolls is.

 The defining feature is recovery, not duration.
 A break has to interrupt the load building in your body or your attention.
-Trade one cognitive demand for another (Slack to email, email to Twitter), and you just rotated the load.
+Trade one cognitive demand for another (Slack to email, email to Twitter) and you're still using attention.
+You just rotated the load.

 Short breaks at work fall into three categories: physical (movement, posture change, eye relaxation), cognitive (low-demand mental activity, daydreaming), and social (a non-work chat).
 Each targets a different reservoir.